How to manage hair loss due to stress?

 ➡️ Concentrated in Cynatine® HNS, a patented highly bioavailable keratin that strengthens the fiber, increases volume, and reduces breakage.

-➡️ Activates the microcirculation of the scalp thanks to lady's mantle, horse chestnut, and milk thistle, promoting optimal oxygenation of the follicles.
+➡️ Activates scalp microcirculation thanks to lady's mantle, horse chestnut, and milk thistle, promoting optimal oxygenation of the bulbs.

 Keratin Absolute